gmailunsubscribehow to

 1. Use Gmail's Unsubscribe + Manage subscriptions for the low-hanging fruit.

-2. Run MailMop to finish: real-unsubscribe the stubborns, delete their history with exceptions, block repeat offenders.
+2. Run MailMop to finish: real-unsubscribe the stubborn ones, delete their history with exceptions, block repeat offenders.

 You'll notice the quiet immediately.